On construction of k-regular maps to Grassmannians via algebras of socle dimension two: Introduction

 \section{Introduction}

-A continuous map $f\colon \mathbb{C}^n\to \mathbb{C}^N$ is (linearly) \emph{$k$-regular} if the images $f(x_1)$, \ldots ,$f(x_k)$ are linearly independent for any pairwise distinct points $x_1, \ldots ,x_k$.
-The problem of existence of such maps for given $k$, $n$, $N$ is researched classically in topology and important also in applications, for example to approximation theory, see~\cite{bjjm}.
-This problem decomposes into two distinctly differently flavoured halves: providing \emph{lower} and \emph{upper} bounds for the minimal $N = N(n, k)$ for which a $k$-regular map exists.
-The lower bounds are provided using algebro-topological methods~\cite{Ziegler, Ziegler2}, while the upper bounds were constructed in~\cite{bjjm}.
+A continuous map $f\colon \mathbb{C}^n\to \mathbb{C}^N$ is (linearly) \emph{$k$-regular} if the images $f(x_1)$, \ldots, $f(x_k)$ are linearly independent for any pairwise distinct points $x_1, \ldots ,x_k$.
+The problem of the existence of such maps for given $k$, $n$, $N$ is researched classically in topology and is also important in applications, for example to approximation theory, see~\cite{bjjm}.
+This problem decomposes into two distinctly differently flavored halves: providing \emph{lower} and \emph{upper} bounds for the minimal $N = N(n, k)$ for which a $k$-regular map exists.
+The lower bounds are provided using algebro-topological methods~\cite{Ziegler, Ziegler2}, while the upper bounds follow from constructions in~\cite{bjjm}.